dehesselle/chatty/README.md

 - [tduva](https://github.com/tduva) and all people contributing to [Chatty](http://chatty.github.io)
 - [chrippa](https://github.com/chrippa) and all people who have contributed to [Livestreamer](http://livestreamer.io)
 - all people contributing to [Streamlink](https://streamlink.github.io)
-- all the various Python libraries pulled in as dependencies
+- all the authors of the various Python libraries pulled in as dependencies

 ## License